ginaguerin/MoodyManga_Mood_Based_Anime_Playlist_App/README.md

-├── .gitignore                       <- Contains list of files to be ignored from GitHub ├── Presentation_Slides.pdf          <- Slide Presentation of the project ├── README.md                        <- Contains README file to be reviewed └── Master.Notebook.ipynb            <- Jupyter notebook of the project containing codes and analysis
+├── .gitignore                       <- Contains list of files to be ignored from GitHub ├── Presentation_Slides.pdf          <- Slide Presentation of the project ├── README.md                        <- Contains README file to be reviewed └── Recc_System_Notebook.ipynb            <- Jupyter notebook of the project containing codes and analysis

 ```